ClaraMaia2/ContactList-Udemy/README.md

 ## Project Description

-This is a mobile application that is used to store contacts based on an external web API called RandomMe.
+This is a mobile application that is used to store contacts using an external web API called RandomMe.

 ## 📁 Access